 Linoleum Tile Flooring

 Image source: by Pxhere

 Oil-based linoleum is a good flooring option as it repels water.
 However, linoleum tiles come with seams through which moisture can seep in and result in separation of the joints.
 Sheet linoleum can be used as a replacement in this case.
 It does not have individual tiles and offers better protection from water-related damage.

 Solid Hardwood Flooring

-Image source: by Katja Hasselkus on Flickr
+Image source: by Katja Hasselkus on Flickr (Public domain)

 Only the top coat of real wood offers protection against moisture.
 Water seepage will lead to rotting of your floor pretty quickly.
 The only plus is the excellent visual factor of solid hardwood and the warmth it provides to your bare feet.
 So if you do want it, get the flooring installed by the best professionals, ensuring that there are no gaps in between.

 Obviously, you must know why the carpet holds the last place in this list.
 It retains moisture for long periods and hence will dry very slowly.
 Now, if you really want a carpeted floor, keep in mind that the material is not very thick.
 It is also better if you use 100% inorganic carpeting material such as nylon or olefin.

 In the last few years, residential flooring has come a long way in terms of style, quality, variety, and functionality.
 Choose the type of floor which best meets the humidity, moisture, and safety requirements in your home.
 Also, go for an option that actually complements the rest of the house and your own personal taste.